-A principal supervisor must
+A principal supervisor must:

-- 1. be admitted as a docent (reader/associate professor) or professor; - 2. be employed by SLU; - 3. be employed at the same department as that to which the doctoral student has been admitted; - 4. have documented training in supervision methodology equivalent to the training required to be admitted as a docent at SLU.
+1. be admitted as a docent or professor;

-A supervisor must
+- 2. be employed by SLU; - 3. be employed at the same department as that to which the doctoral student has been admitted; - 4. have documented training in supervision methodology equivalent to the training required to be admitted as a docent at SLU.

-Guide the doctoral student in practical as well as theoretical matters and keep himself/herself informed of the student's scholarly and practical progress;
+A supervisor must:

-- Strive to create the best possible conditions for scientific discussions between the doctoral student and the supervisor and other members of faculty; - Guide the doctoral student in his/her choice of method, literature searches and overview, publishing and national as well as international networks; - Maintain a professional attitude in order to promote equality and prevent any form of discrimination; - Not accept more doctoral students than he/she can provide adequate supervision for; - Be well informed about SLU regulations and policies for third-cycle education.
+- guide the doctoral student in practical as well as theoretical matters and keep themselves informed of the student's scholarly and practical progress; - strive to create the best possible conditions for scientific discussions between the doctoral student and the supervisor and other members of faculty; - guide the doctoral student in their choice of method, literature searches and overview, publishing and national as well as international networks; - maintain a professional attitude in order to promote equality and prevent any form of discrimination; - not accept more doctoral students than they can provide adequate supervision for; - be well informed about SLU regulations and policies for third-cycle education.